-Going forward, the Trustee will use the results to identify the climate-related risks and opportunities which are relevant to the Scheme, considering the Vodafone and CWW Sections separately.
+The Trustee uses the results to identify the climate-related risks and opportunities which are relevant to the Scheme, considering the Vodafone and CWW Sections separately.
 These might include, for example, engaging with fund managers who have material carbon intensity levels or with other industry participants, and exploring low-carbon alternative investment options.